ExpressRoute circuits and peering

-You must order an ExpressRoute circuit to connect your on-premises infrastructure to Microsoft through a connectivity provider.
+ExpressRoute circuits connect your on-premises infrastructure to Microsoft through a connectivity provider.
+This article helps you understand ExpressRoute circuits and routing domains/peering.
 The following figure shows a logical representation of connectivity between your WAN and Microsoft.

 An ExpressRoute circuit represents a logical connection between your on-premises infrastructure and Microsoft cloud services through a connectivity provider.
 You can order multiple ExpressRoute circuits.
 Each circuit can be in the same or different regions, and can be connected to your premises through different connectivity providers.